Does sweet potato help with headaches during perimenopause?

 Magnesium content

-While sweet potato is not the highest dietary source of magnesium, it contributes a modest amount.
+While sweet potato is not the highest dietary source of magnesium, it contributes a modest amount to overall intake.
 Magnesium deficiency is one of the most consistently identified nutritional factors in migraine, affecting both frequency and severity.
 Magnesium helps regulate neurotransmitter release, maintain vascular tone, and modulate the electrical activity in the brain that contributes to migraine.
-A diet rich in whole foods including sweet potato supports overall magnesium adequacy.
+A diet rich in whole foods including sweet potato, alongside more concentrated magnesium sources like leafy greens, pumpkin seeds, and legumes, supports overall magnesium adequacy.

 Anti-inflammatory effects of beta-carotene

-Beta-carotene, which gives sweet potato its orange colour, is a potent antioxidant that reduces oxidative stress and systemic inflammation.
-Inflammatory signalling is part of the cascade that makes migraines more likely in people with underlying neurological sensitivity.
+Beta-carotene, which gives sweet potato its orange color, is a potent antioxidant that reduces oxidative stress and systemic inflammation.
+Inflammatory signaling is part of the cascade that makes migraines more likely in people with underlying neurological sensitivity.
 Stahl and Sies (2012) documented the antioxidant properties of carotenoids at a cellular level.
 A consistent dietary pattern featuring beta-carotene-rich foods may modestly reduce the inflammatory background that lowers the headache threshold.
+The research here is limited for headaches specifically, but the anti-inflammatory mechanism is well established.

 Hydration and electrolytes